CDanielB02/Cybersecurity-Portfolio/01-OPNsense-Enterprise-Segmentation/README.md

   * **Gateway Reachability (`172.16.10.1`):** `0% packet loss` — Confirms local Layer 3 gateway routing is functioning.
   * **Outbound Internet (`8.8.8.8`):** `0% packet loss` — Confirms outbound NAT masquerading and external WAN access work.
   * **LAN Isolation Test (`192.168.1.184`):** `100% packet loss` — Confirms that lateral movement into the internal corporate LAN is strictly blocked.
-* **Interview Talking Point:** *"To verify boundary defense, I executed test probes from the DMZ host.
-The results proved the host could communicate upstream to the Internet while remaining completely isolated from the internal LAN."*

 ---